zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/obtaining-liferay.md

 ## Liferay Tomcat Bundle

-The Liferay Tomcat bundle includes the Tomcat application server with DXP 7.2 pre-installed.
-If you prefer using another application server with DXP 7.2, you must install it manually.
-If you don't currently have an application server preference, consider starting with the Tomcat bundle.
-Tomcat is one of the most lightweight and straightforward bundles to configure.

-| **Note:** Application server bundles for proprietary application servers such as WebLogic or WebSphere aren't available because the licenses for these servers don't allow for redistribution.
-DXP 7.2's commercial offering, however, runs just as well on these application servers as it does on the others.

 Bundles are released as 7-Zip (`.7z`) and gzipped (`.tar.gz`) compressed file archive formats.
 [Installing DXP 7.2](./installing-and-configuring-a-bundle.md) demonstrates installing DXP 7.2 from a bundle.
 Follow its instructions once you've prepared for installing DXP 7.2 (see the next article).